 📌 Agents are “smarter,” but less transparent.
 Workflows are easier to control and trace.

+This section highlights the key distinctions in the Dify Agent vs Workflow debate, helping developers decide the right tool for each scenario.
 Knowing the difference is step one.
 Choosing the right tool is what really matters.

 Your Goal | Best Pick | Why |